iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

         * UI for configuring them

 * assets tooling
+    * main window could preview asset
+        * maybe `font` shows all characters rendered
+        * maybe `sprites` show outlines with hover for id of sprite
+        * maybe `audio` shows a little media player to preview it
+        * not sure for `input`
     * create and edit font assets
     * create and edit controls assets
     * file browser in main UI to see assets